xrdocs/8000/_blogs/cisco-8608-architecture.md

 - Dedicated 108 Counters banks (860K counters)

 ![Q200 NPU2.png]({{site.baseurl}}/images/Q200 NPU2.png){: .align-center}{:height="60%" width="60%"}
 Figure 18.
-Cisco Silicon One Q200 Diagram
+Cisco Silicon One Q200
 {: .text-center}

 For more understanding on Cisco Silicon One Q200 refer to [Cisco Silicon One Q200-Info](https://www.cisco.com/c/en/us/solutions/collateral/silicon-one/datasheet-c78-744312.html).

 <b>MPA assignment to Cisco Silicon One Q200 in SC</b>
-Cisco 8608 doesn’t have any MPA slot position restriction in the chassis.
+Cisco 8608 is straightforward in terms of MPA slot positioning where any of the 7 MPA slots can accommodate any MPA variants.
+No MPA slot position restrictions in the chassis due to a “clean SerDes design”.

-There is one Q200 NPU in each Switch Card.
+There is one Q200 in each Switch Card.

 ![New IFG.png]({{site.baseurl}}/images/New IFG.png){: .full}
 Figure 19.
-Cisco 8608 MPA assignment to Q200 in Switch Card
+Cisco 8608 MPA assignment to Q200
 {: .text-center}

 Each SC is connected to MPA 0 to MPA 7.
-Maximum MPA bandwidth to Q200 NPU is 1.6 Tbps.
-And so total 12.8 Tbps full-duplex per Cisco 8608 system.
+Maximum MPA bandwidth to Q200 is 1.6 Tbps.
+And so a total of 12.8 Tbps duplex per Cisco 8608 system.

-We have a Cico 8608 with the MPA in slot 1(86-MPA-14H2FH-M) and slot 2(86-MPA-4FH-M).
-We will concentrate on slot 2 for this example.
+There is a Cisco 8608 with the MPA in slot 1(86-MPA-14H2FH-M) and slot 2(86-MPA-4FH-M).
+Let’s concentrate on slot 2 for this example.

 <div class="highlighter-rouge">
 <pre class="highlight">